-All HCBE graduate students (except those in the Master's of Accounting) must maintain a minimum cumulative grade point average (GPA) of 3.0 for the duration of their course of study in order to be considered in good academic standing.
+All HCBE graduate students must maintain a minimum cumulative grade point average (GPA) of 3.0 for the duration of their course of study in order to be considered in good academic standing.
 All course work taken at the Huizenga College of Business are calculated into a student's GPA prior to degree conferral.
 Students whose cumulative GPA falls below a 3.0 minimum will be placed on academic probation for one semester.
 Students who have previously earned a graduate degree or certificate with HCBE will have a manual calculation of their course work completed to exclude courses applied toward a previously awarded program.
 Students who fail to raise their cumulative GPA to a 3.0 during the probation term will be suspended from the Huizenga College of Business for the duration of two consecutive academic semesters.
 Academic standings are notated on a student's official transcript.